KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 - **Latent Infinity** — unexpressed infinity; dispersion held in potential
 - **Motive Infinity** (Zenet / PSR) — the Field of Becoming; infinity in active differentiation and motion
-- **Dispersive Infinity** — infinity at full extension; total distribution of form across possibility-space
+- **Dispersive Infinity** — infinity at full extension; total distribution of expression across possibility-space

 **Motive Infinity is the register that spiritual communities are detecting when they speak of "frequency."**